Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-The notions we refer to are: \begin{axiom}{}{}{x:axiom:mistakegap} The largest values of the \(zeta\)-function occur when there is a particularly large gap between zeros. \end{axiom} \begin{axiom}{}{}{x:axiom:mistakeRS} The largest values of the \(zeta\)-function occur when a large number of initial terms in the Riemann-Siegel formula \hyperref[x:men:RiemannSiegel]{({\xreffont\ref{x:men:RiemannSiegel}})} have the same sign. \end{axiom} \begin{axiom}{}{}{x:axiom:mistakeRH} Counterexamples to RH are more likely to occur near an unusually large gap between zeros. \end{axiom} We do not attribute those Notions as conjectures due to a specific person.
-Indeed, in many cases where those Notions appear in the literature (implicitly or explicitly), the author acknowledges the Notion without necessarily endorsing it.
-For example, concerning \hyperref[x:axiom:mistakeRS]{Mistaken Notion~{\xreffont\ref{x:axiom:mistakeRS}}}, Brent~\hyperlink{x:biblio:brent}{[{\xreffont 17}]} says ``This suggests that `interesting' regions might be predicted by finding values of \(t\) such that the first few terms in the Riemann-Siegel sum reinforce each other.''
-The ``interesting'' behavior of an unusually large gap does indeed occur when the initial terms reinforce, at least in the range accessible by computers.
+We do not attribute those Notions as conjectures due to any specific person.
+Indeed, in many cases where those Notions appear in the literature (implicitly or explicitly), the writer acknowledges the Notion without necessarily endorsing it.
+For example, concerning \hyperref[mistakeRS]{Mistaken Notion~{\xreffont\ref{mistakeRS}}}, Brent~\hyperlink{brent}{[{\xreffont 27}]} says ``This suggests that `interesting' regions might be predicted by finding values of \(t\) such that the first few terms in the Riemann-Siegel sum reinforce each other.''
+The ``interesting'' behavior of an unusually large gap does typically occur when the initial terms reinforce, at least in the range accessible by computers.
 That Notion is not Mistaken in the limited context of computing the \(\zeta\)-function at moderate height.

-The even more ``interesting'' behavior of a possible counterexample to RH requires a second step to get to \hyperref[x:axiom:mistakeRH]{Mistaken Notion~{\xreffont\ref{x:axiom:mistakeRH}}}.
-Odlyzko~\hyperlink{x:biblio:Odl}{[{\xreffont 68}]} explains it this way: ``One reason for the interest in large values of \(\zeta (1/2 + it)\) is that one could think of a large peak as `pushing aside' the zeros that would normally lie in that area, and if these zeros were pushed off of the critical line, one would find a counterexample to the RH.''
-Odlyzko is not endorsing \hyperref[x:axiom:mistakeRH]{Mistaken Notion~{\xreffont\ref{x:axiom:mistakeRH}}}, merely noting the reasoning which might have led to its formulation.
+The even more ``interesting'' behavior of a possible counterexample to RH requires a second step to get to \hyperref[mistakeRH]{Mistaken Notion~{\xreffont\ref{mistakeRH}}}.
+Odlyzko~\hyperlink{Odl}{[{\xreffont 88}]} explains it this way: ``One reason for the interest in large values of \(\zeta (1/2 + it)\) is that one could think of a large peak as `pushing aside' the zeros that would normally lie in that area, and if these zeros were pushed off of the critical line, one would find a counterexample to the RH.''
+Odlyzko is not endorsing \hyperref[mistakeRH]{Mistaken Notion~{\xreffont\ref{mistakeRH}}}, merely noting the reasoning which might have led to its formulation.